ashwani65/ashwani65/README.md

 ### Hi there, I'm Ashwani 👋

-## I'm a Full-stack Software Developer and Competitive Programmer!
+## I'm a Full-Stack Web Developer and Competitive Programmer!
 - 🌱 I’m currently learning how to react🤣
 - ⚡ Fun fact: I love to play chess and watch Documentries